tonikarttunen/LocationAwareAppProject/README.md

 to find local search results.
 It is also possible to use this app to check in to Foursquare places.

 *Note: the application works best on a real iOS device.
-I may not work in the Simulator.*
+It may not work in the Simulator.*

-**Status: ALPHA (not ready for prime time)**

 ## Getting the Required API Keys